 Your water supply may be different—alkaline and high mineral content, for instance—and pose problems over the long term for your tea garden.
 Check with your local gardening club or garden professionals to find out if there are concerns over water chemistry.
 They can then suggest ways to remedy water troubles such as hard, alkaline water which tends to drive up soil pH and thus hinder nutrient transfer between soil and plants.

 Finally, if your garden plot is located off-the-grid or if municipal service is too costly, consider installing a solar-powered water pump.
 This technology is reliable, affordable, and adaptable to a range of water demands for the farm or garden.

 Tea likes sun but a little shade is beneficial

-In the warm season, eight hours of full, early-day sun is an ideal amount of exposure for tea.
-If by mid-day, however, the temperatures in your garden frequently hit the mid-90s, then your tea needs relief from the sun and heat.
+In the warm season, six to eight hours of full, early-day sun is an ideal amount of exposure for tea.
+If by mid-day, however, the temperatures in your garden frequently hit the 90s, then your tea needs relief from the sun and heat.

-But don’t bother planting in forests.
-Where tea yield suffers is under the deep shade of a mature forest with a closed canopy.
-Dappled sunlight is always better.
+But don’t bother planting in dense forests.
+Where leaf yield suffers is under the deep shade of a mature forest with a closed canopy.
+Dappled sunlight, which tea may naturally experience when growing along on a forest edge, is always better for yield.

 Summary: can you grow your own tea?